cloudy-astrophysics/bug-tracker-migration-test/README.md

 		  So that works for text attachments at least - I can't find any binary attachments to test on
     * Now that it is working, I am running it again on the entire database
         * Started at 20:42, Finished at 21:13 => 31 minutes run time
-        * I neglected to decode the bytestream before writing to json, so it ended up getting converted int
+        * I neglected to decode the bytestream before writing to json, so it ended up getting converted into strange `bson` ascii encoding (something to do with MongoDB)
+        *
 ## Log of testing migrate-trac-issues-to-github ##
   * Following the documentation, I have set my GitHub credentials with `git config`
       * I generated a token ([Settings/Developer settings/Personal access tokens](https://github.com/settings/tokens)), so I didn't have to use my actual password